-“Blessed are those who mourn, for they will be comforted.”
-(Matthew 5:4)
+“Blessed are the peacemakers, for they will be called the children of God.”
+(Matthew 5:9)

 As modern Western Christians when we read the word “peace” in the Bible we build a fence around it.
 We shrink it down to size.
 We define it as “inner peace.”
 “Emotional peace.”
 “Spiritual peace.”
 “Peace of mind.”
 “Peace in my heart.”

 Undoubtedly, Jesus gives us all of those things.
 But if that’s all we think of, we are limiting the biblical concept of peace in a way that is not warranted in Scripture and is not endorsed by Jesus.

 In a world that is drunk on hatred and hostility, it is the kingdom of Jesus Christ that brings peace.
 Shalom.
 The prophets talked about it incessantly as a recurrent theme.
 Here’s just one familiar example.